yaoye-1/tclaw-agent-platform-case-study/README.md

+> Documentation only.
+Source code is proprietary to the employer; a private code walkthrough is available on request.
 # TClaw Agent Platform Case Study

 > A sanitized engineering case study of an enterprise multi-agent platform built as a secondary development on top of the open-source Clawith project.